On Pitfalls of $\textit{RemOve-And-Retrain}$: Data Processing Inequality Perspective: Related Works

 \section{Related Works}

-There has been an extensive body of research aimed at evaluating the quality of attribution methods, as noted in \cite{nauta2022anecdotal}.
-As outlined by \cite{doshi2017towards}, the evaluation of interpretability can be categorized into three distinct approaches based on the complexity of the task and the level of human involvement: functionally-grounded evaluation, human-grounded evaluation, and application-grounded evaluation.
-Further categorization of functionally-grounded evaluations into five subtypes was proposed by \cite{zhou2021evaluating}: clarity, broadness, simplicity, completeness, and soundness.
-On In this study, our focus is on the ROAR evaluation protocol \cite{hooker2019benchmark}, one of the widely-used, functionally-grounded, and soundness-oriented evaluation methodologies.
+Evaluating the quality of attribution methods is an active area~\citep{nauta2022anecdotal}. \cite{doshi2017towards} categorize evaluation into functionally-grounded, human-grounded, and application-grounded approaches; \cite{zhou2021evaluating} further divide functionally-grounded evaluations into clarity, broadness, simplicity, completeness, and soundness.
+Our focus is on the ROAR protocol~\citep{hooker2019benchmark}, a widely-used soundness-oriented methodology.